Up to 60% off sofas & mattresses — limited‑time deals.

 Does the faux leather futon feel hot?

-In our use, it tended to feel warmer than fabric models during longer sits, especially when the room was already warm.
+In our use, it tended to feel warmer than the fabric models during longer sits, especially when the room was already warm.

 Do these sofas need extra pillows?